 It’s something that’s pretty unique to Waterton and you might as well join in the fun! ( I think I’ve seen a couple in Banff too but it’s waaay too busy to really get the most out of it there)

-this 1km hike takes you to a glorious view of the Waterton town site and the valley below.
-It’s one of the best places to catch a sunset because it’s short enough to run down before it gets dark and it faces west across the lake.
-Enjoy a romantic picnic at the top like we did and watch as the peaks turn golden.
-Remember to bring plenty of bug spray and your head lamps if this is something you plan on doing! (also watch out for Ticks if you go in May/June)
+This 1km hike takes you to a glorious view of the Waterton town site and the valley below.
+It’s one of the best places to catch a sunset because it’s quick and easy and the views are extremely rewarding.
+The hike is short enough to run down before it gets dark and it faces West across the lake.
+Enjoy a romantic picnic at the top like we did and watch as the golden light falls across the peaks.
+Remember to bring plenty of bug spray and your head lamps if this is something you plan on doing!
+(Also watch out for ticks if you go in May/June… we found a few on our backpacks and even one swimming around when we went to the hot tub later.
+So gross.)

 The road to Red Rock Canyon is home to plenty of wildlife, especially bears.
 We saw 3 grizzlies in the space of about 30 seconds last week.
 There’s also a bison paddock located just on the edge of the park if you’re interested in that as well.
 Remember to stay in your car if you see wildlife and never approach them.
 Check out our wildlife guide for a list of some of the awesome animals to look out for!

-Akamina Ridge hike: a pretty long 20km hike with incredible views of the surrounding mountains.
+A long 20km hike with incredible views of the surrounding mountains.
 It does get pretty windy though!
+We actually never reached the ridge because a huge storm started rolling in and we had to pull the plug.

-Bertha Lake: We definitely recommend taking the 5-6km ish hike to Bertha lake in the summer.
+We definitely recommend taking the 5-6km ish hike to Bertha Lake in the summer.
 It’s a stunning lake surrounded by towering mountains, and it’s not a bad place for a swim (there’s also a campground there).
-We tried scrambling Bertha Peak last week while we were there and found it to be one of the less obvious trails out there.
-It’s a pretty full on scramble (and bushwhacking) that probably shouldn’t be the first peak you pick if you’re looking for the best hikes out there .
+We tried scrambling Bertha Peak while we were there and found it to be one of the less obvious trails we’ve done.
+It’s a pretty full on scramble (which includes bushwhacking) that probably shouldn’t be the first peak you pick if you’re looking for the best hikes out there .
 Having said that, the views from the top are pretty epic!

 I have to say I love the ice cream at the Big Scoop Ice Cream Parlour in Waterton.
 We go there every time and I’ve never been disappointed.
 They also do Fro-yo and slushies for those boiling hot summer days.